-This Section pertains to the design and installation of roofs that are Protected or Modified Protected Membrane Assemblies, where gravel ballast or pavers are used solely to secure the assembly materials against wind uplift and floatation in water.
+This section pertains to the design and installation of roofs that are Protected or Modified Protected Membrane Assemblies, where gravel ballast or pavers are used solely to secure the assembly materials against wind uplift and floatation in water.
 For roofs designed with accessible coverings, refer to 14 THE ROOF as a PLATFORM: Coverings, Living Spaces and Structures.

-- When a roof is designed as a Protected Membrane Roof Assembly (PMRA), or as a Modified PMRA, it must be secured in keeping with the design standards and ballast weight requirements in 3 SECURING the ROOF ASSEMBLY.
-In addition, the roof must be designed to incorporate - 1) gravel ballast guards around drains. - 2) a drainage layer beneath XPS insulation. - 3) filter fabric installed over XPS insulation, in order to - 1) contain the insulation and thereby prevent 'insulation stacking' (displacement) when insulation boards become buoyant in water. - 2) prevent fines from settling at the membrane level and filling the voids between insulation board joints. - 2) Where membranes installed on vertical surfaces may be damaged from foot traffic or shifting coverings, they must be protected as, for example, with base metal flashings. - 3) Every PMRA or MPMRA designed with gravel ballast must conform to the securement requirements set out in 3.3.2 Ballasted Roof Assemblies and specify ballast conforming to the minimum requirements shown in the table below.
+- Only fully adhered membranes are permitted for application on a Protected Membrane Roof Assembly (PMRA).
+Adhered EPDM membranes may be used in a Protected Membrane Roof Assembly, but because EPDM is fundamentally different in electrical conductivity from other Accepted membranes, the Design Authority is urged to consult one of the recognized service providers about available technologies and associated costs to provide an integrity scan.
+See also 1.6 RoofStar Guarantee: Coverage and Limitations for integrity scan requirements. - 2) When a roof is designed as a Protected Membrane Roof Assembly (PMRA), or as a Modified PMRA, it must be secured in keeping with the design standards and ballast weight requirements in 3 SECURING the ROOF ASSEMBLY.
+In addition, the roof must be designed to incorporate - 1) gravel ballast guards around drains. - 2) a drainage layer beneath XPS insulation. - 3) filter fabric installed over XPS insulation, in order to - 1) contain the insulation and thereby prevent 'insulation stacking' (displacement) when insulation boards become buoyant in water. - 2) prevent fines from settling at the membrane level and filling the voids between insulation board joints. - 3) Where membranes installed on vertical surfaces may be damaged from foot traffic or shifting coverings, they must be protected as, for example, with base metal flashings. - 4) Every PMRA or MPMRA designed with gravel ballast must conform to the securement requirements set out in 3.3.2 Ballasted Roof Assemblies and specify ballast conforming to the minimum requirements shown in the table below.